Skip to Content

 Show Less

 This system has some great features.
-It’s very user-friendly with an 8” inch high-resolution touch display.
+It’s very user-friendly with an 8-inch, high-resolution, touch display.
 You can control the unit with your voice and use it as a hands-free calling device if you’ve got a smartphone with Bluetooth capability.
-Another great feature is built-in WiFi so that you can update maps and software without plugging the unit into a computer.
+Another great feature is built-in WiFi, allowing you to update maps and software without plugging the unit into a computer.

 And finally, in some areas (though it’s not available everywhere), custom routing takes into account the size and weight of your RV and then finds the best route for you based on that information.